3 Techniques for Risk Management in Trading

 Risk Reward Ratio

-Risk Defined as The amount a trader is willing to lose on a trade if it hits his or her stop.
-Calculate risk on trade (size of stop) by measuring the distance between entry and stop loss
+Risk is defined as The amount a trader is willing to lose on a trade if it hits his or her stop.
+Calculate risk on trade (size of a stop) by measuring the distance between entry and stop-loss.

-The reward is simply defined as the price distance between our entry and our profit point.
-The trading risk-reward ratio simply determines the potential loss (risk) versus the potential profit (reward) on any given trade.
+The reward is the price distance between our entry and profit points.
+The trading risk-reward ratio determines the potential loss (risk) versus the potential profit (reward) on any given trade.

 Risk Reward Ratio(R: R) = Total Risk on each trade / Total Reward on that trade